nss-day-cohort-33/c33-nutshell-react-the-long-hunters/README.md

 # Nutshell: The Information Dashboard

-Nutshell is a social platform for people to organize their daily tasks, events, news article, friends, and chat messages.
+Nutshell is a social platform for people to organize their daily tasks, events, news article, and chat messages.

 ### How to get Nutshell working: